fransimo/esta-en-todos-nosotros/content_book/docs/about/detailed_cv.md

 implement the solutions that helps the company to be take more data oriented decisions using from standard statistics to machine learning.

-Enjoyed from writing a Python internal standards, creating training material for developments teams to defining the Airflow implementation.
+Developed internal Python standards, created training material for development teams, and defined Airflow implementation.

 ### QA Manager